paloj/PS4_ESP32_C3_FanCnt/README.md

 Convert the PlayStation 4 internal PWM fan control signal (~25 kHz on the original fan connector) into the low‑voltage DC control line actually used by the Nidec/Delta PS4 fan (≈0.90–1.18 V window).
 This firmware for an ESP32‑C3 SuperMini synthesizes and regulates that analog node using dual high‑frequency PWMs, adaptive calibration, and optional temperature fallback.

 > Status: Active development.
-Core control, auto‑calibration, adaptive model learning, baseline capture, safety logic, and serial/web interfaces are implemented.
+Core control, auto‑calibration, adaptive model learning, baseline capture, robust VIN filtering, safety logic, and serial/web interfaces are implemented.

 ---
 ## Key Features